There are now 3 possible online modes for units:

 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) report from the service learning provider; (2) journal reflection; and (3) final presentation.
+- Indicative assessments in this unit are as follows: (1) professional conduct, assessed through class attendance, completion of communicative and administrative requirements for the unit, and an evaluation from the organisational supervisor; (2) journal reflection; and (3) seminar participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)